moddyngway/rest-api-task/README.md

 ## Models

 I have 4 models, 3 of them are part of main model - Course.

 Other models are Category, Branch and Contact (Contact has hardcoded choices for type field (1-PHONE, 2-FACEBOOK, 3-EMAIL)).
-Models are primitive and easy to understand/
+Models are primitive and easy to understand:

 ```python
 class Category(models.Model):